 Back when the “trading post” first began in 1928 “Ed Clark’s Eskimo Sled Dog Ranch” primarily featured sled dogs and on the side he and his wife Florence sold souvenirs, “tonic,” maple candy, and other important staples.
 Their famous black bear didn’t appear until 1931.
 And it wasn’t until 1949 that Ed’s sons Edward and W. Murray started training the bear for shows.
 1973 was the last year that visitors could see an “Eskimo” dog.

-W. Murray Clark is the “patriarch” of the family business, with the third generation already involved.
+Before his death, W. Murray Clark was the “patriarch” of the family business, with the third generation already involved.

 James Clarke, son of William & Mary (Weston) Clarke, was b.
 1602 in London, England, and d.
 19 Dec 1674 in Stratford, Fairfield Co.
 CT.
 He married 11 Apr 1652 in New Haven CT to Sarah Harvey.
 She b.
 1622 in England. ?other marriages.

 1. James Clark, b.
 1640 New Haven CT

 2. Sarah Clark, b.
 18 Feb 1642/43 Milford CT

 3. Mary Clark, b.
 6 Jan 1644/45 New Haven CT

 4. Susan Clark, b.
 1647 New Haven CT

 5. +Ebenezer Thomas Clark, b.
 29 Nov 1651 New Haven CT

 6. Samuel Clark, b.
 9 Feb 1653/54 New Haven CT.